Cross-Country Moving Companies: Services, Costs, and How to Choose

 Paying for labor costs can add up quickly, depending on who you hire, how long you hire them for, and how much stuff you need to pack and ship.

-When looking for a cheaper alternative than paid labor when moving across the country, enlist help from friends and family, especially the stronger people that you know.
+When looking for a cheaper alternative to paid labor when moving across the country, enlist help from friends and family, especially the stronger people that you know.

 In most cases, free lunch and a few beers (on you) will usually do the trick.